Butser Ancient Farm: Iron Age roundhouses

 Situated within the Iron Age enclosure are six Iron Age roundhouse constructions.

 The largest of these is the Little Woodbury roundhouse with a diameter of 14.5 metres and a 2 ring posthole construction.
-Estimated material quantities to build this house include 12 t of oak for the frame and posts, 4 t of Ash and Elder for the rafters, 7 t of thatch, 1.5 t of hazel for the wattle walls and 20 t of daub.
+Estimated material quantities to build this house include 12 t of oak for the frame and posts, 4 t of ash and elder for the rafters, 7 t of thatch, 1.5 t of hazel for the wattle walls and 20 t of daub.

-Two houses are based on excavations from Danebury Iron Age Hillfort near Andover.
+Three houses are based on excavations from Danebury Iron Age Hillfort near Andover.
 These include CS14, a stake built construction with willow woven between the hazel wall stakes.
+CS14 has become unstable and is now being allowed to deteriorate to see the process and remains.
 The second Danebury house is CS1, constructed with oak plank walls in line with the evidence of a slot trench discovered in the excavations.
 This house is furnished with Iron Age style furnishings.
+Roundhouse CS20 was constructed with tightly packaged upright staves that formed part of the walls.